vesterheim/vesterheim.github.io/exhibitions/objects-on-loan/index.md

 Twenty-one items, which include bentwood boxes, a tankard, a horse harness, ale bowls, and a _kubbestol_ (a chair made from a solid log), are on view in the Norway Pavilion until sometime in 2016.

+### Livsreise Norwegian Heritage Center
+{: .heading--black--mixed-case }

+Stoughton, Wisconsin <br />
+Exhibition _Sacred Symbols: The Folk Art of Norway_

+This Vesterheim traveling exhibition, which focuses on the many symbols that have come down from the Viking past, features wood, silver, horn, and textiles artifacts from the museum's collections.
+On view May 16, 2015 through March 31, 2016.

+### Museum of Danish America
+{: .heading--black--mixed-case }

+Elk Horn, Iowa <br />
+Exhibition _Skål!
+Scandinavian Spirits_

+This exhibition, which explores the role of beer and aquavit as symbols of Scandinavian heritage, includes drinking vessels from Vesterheim's collections.
+On view through October 25, 2015.
+The exhibition will then travel to Nordic Heritage Museum, Seattle, Washington; Swedish American Museum, Chicago, Illinois; Vesterheim Norwegian-American Museum, Decorah, Iowa; American Swedish Historical Museum, Philadelphia, Pennsylvania; American Swedish Institute, Minneapolis, Minnesota; and Elverhoj Museum, Solvang, California.

+### Old Capital Museum
+{: .heading--black--mixed-case }

+University of Iowa, Iowa City<br />
+Exhibition _The Land Provides: Iowa's Culinary Heritage_

+The exhibition explores Iowa's rich culinary history, various agriculture techniques, and the people who brought the earth's bounty from farm and garden to table.
+On view now through August 1, 2015

 ### The Mint Museum
 {: .heading--black--mixed-case }